-After several months of research, Group 20 has narrowed the selection process of a levitating hoverboard by analyzing the market need from various tables and charts of data.
-Using the HOQ and morphological chart, three designs were created.
+At the end of the Fall 2016 term, Group 20 has narrowed the selection process of a levitating hoverboard by analyzing the market need from various tables and charts of data.
+Using the HOQ and morphological chart, a final design has been prototyped, but there are still issues that may arise.
 Due to the fact that this hoverboard is a new product, analysis on each step of the way must be completed.
 Similar to a start-up company, a product is introduced, in which the company has done extensive research before-hand to ensure that no failures will occur.
 This stage is known as the research and development of the product.
 The next area that requires analysis is the manufacturing side, and how each sub-component will be made or if the component will be supplied from a vendor.
-At the immediate moment, calculations are still being done and simulations will be conducted in order to have factual evidence that no data resembles a product failure.
-In the upcoming months, this levitating hoverboard will be introduced and provide safety and entertainment to all children around the world.
+At the immediate moment, the majority of calculations have been completed and the main area of concern is the skirt.
+In the next few weeks, the geometric shape of the board will be evaluated to ensure no failure in the sealing of the skirt to board.
+This levitating hoverboard will be introduced in the coming months and will provide safety and entertainment to all children around the world.